HistoryThis section has been translated automatically.

 PathophysiologyThis section has been translated automatically.

-Proteus mirabilis is responsible for a wide range of infections such as catheter-associated urinary tract infections (about 5-10% of cases), wound infections (especially in people with diabetes), gastroenteritis, and in some cases bacteremia, less commonly pneumonia and sepsis (about 2% of cases) (Gomaa S et al. 2019).
-In chronic urinary tract infections caused by Proteus mirabilis, the increase in urine pH may promote the formation of urinary stones
+Proteus mirabilis is responsible for a wide range of infections such as catheter-associated urinary tract infections (around 5-10% of cases), wound infections (especially in people with diabetes), gastroenteritis and, in some cases, bacteremia, less frequently pneumonia and sepsis (around 2% of cases) (Gomaa S et al. 2019).
+In chronic urinary tract infections caused by Proteus mirabilis, the development of urinary stones can be favored by the increase in urine pH.

 DiagnosticsThis section has been translated automatically.

 Diagnosis is made by culturing the pathogen from blood and urine cultures, bronchial secretions or bronchoalveolar lavage.
-Phenotypic features of this bacterium include swarming motility (see Fig.), urease and hemolysin production, and synthesis of numerous adherens fimbriae (Mobley HLT 2019).
-Species is most easily determined by biochemical methods ("colorful series").
-Furthermore, MALDI-TOF mass spectrometry can be used for assignment.
+The phenotypic characteristics of this bacterium include swarming motility (see figure), urease and haemolysin production and the synthesis of numerous adherence fimbriae (Mobley HLT 2019).
+The species is most easily determined using biochemical methods ("Bunte Reihe").
+Furthermore, an assignment can be made using MALDI-TOF mass spectrometry.

 TherapyThis section has been translated automatically.

 Treatment of an infection caused by Proteus mirabilis should, whenever possible, be carried out after resistance testing (antibiogram).
-The initial "calculated" therapy may be e.g. with cotrimoxazole, with a 2nd/3rd generation cephalosporin or with a fluoroquinolone.
-Natural resistance exists to tetracyclines, tigecycline, colistin and nitrofurantoin.
+The initial "calculated" therapy can be carried out with e.g. cotrimoxazole, a 2nd/3rd generation cephalosporin or a fluoroquinolone.
+There is natural resistance to tetracyclines, tigecycline, colistin and nitrofurantoin.

-Bacterial strains that produce extended-spectrum-β-lactamases(ESBL) are an increasing therapeutic problem (Yazdi M et aal.
-2018).
-Such bacterial strains are resistant to β-lactam-type antibiotics (e.g. penicillins, cephalosporins of all generations).
-The extent to which the use of bacteriophages (e.g. phages from the Siphoviridae family) are options for the treatment of biofilm-based multidrug-resistant (MDR) Proteus mirabilis infections remains to be seen (Gomaa S et al. 2019).
+Bacterial strains that produce extended-spectrum β-lactamases(ESBL) (Yazdi M et al. 2018) represent an increasing difficulty in therapy.
+Such bacterial strains are resistant to antibiotics of the β-lactam type (e.g. penicillins, cephalosporins of all generations).
+The extent to which the use of bacteriophages (e.g. phages from the Siphoviridae family) is an option for the treatment of biofilm-based, multidrug-resistant (MDR) infections with Proteus mirabilis remains to be seen (Gomaa S et al. 2019).

 LiteratureThis section has been translated automatically.